 Wolves are territorial and also curious animals.
 A good wolf-howl can cause other wolves to howl or bark in return.
 Use a good wolf-howl to draw in a pack of dogs.

 Wolves are also drawn to young or dying animals -- these are typically an easy meal for a wolf.
-Wolves can be hunted using "predator calls" (a device) that makes a sound to mimic the sound of a specific animal, such as a field mouse, rabbit, or elk.
-You can carry a "predator call" in your backpack or you can simply practice making animal sounds by studying the sounds of wildlife and then doing your best to mimic them.
-Use these calls to draw in a pack of dogs.
+Wolves can be hunted using a predator call, a small device that makes a sound to mimic the noise of an animal in distress like a field mouse, rabbit, or elk.
+You can carry a predator call in your backpack or you can simply practice making animal sounds by studying the sounds of wildlife and then doing your best to mimic them.
+Use these calls to draw in a pack of dogs where they can then walk right into your ambush and be dealt with accordingly.

 Be able to reload quickly, just in case these dogs or wolves are a bit too eager, perhaps more hungry and less daunted by gun shots than usual.